a-bison/scrolls-py/scrolls/interpreter/pdoc/interpreter.md

 ### Implementing Call Handlers

-The bare minimum for implementing a call handler is to implement the `CallHandler` protocol.
+The bare minimum for implementing a call handler is to implement the `scrolls.interpreter.callhandler.CallHandler` protocol.
 Call handlers must implement two functions:

 - `handle_call`: Called when a call is invoked.